evancohen/docs.smart-mirror.io/docs/configuring_voice.md

 Keep this information for later.
 You'll need your projectID and keyfile to [configure the smart mirror](configure_the_mirror.md#speech).

+## Setting up your API key

+After setting up your **project** you will also need an API key for location and Map mirror functions.
+* from the 3 bar menu on the left, select APIs and Services, then Credentials
+* in the **Create credentials** dropdown, select "API key",
+* save the value that is shown on the message window that pops up

+The API key should be a long string, something like this 'AIzaSyBGWRB2oC1P_UVRZoYeZ0TRV3Kv3aEBPQg'

 ## \[Optional\] Train your own Keyword

 **Note:** This is no longer required, the mirror comes with a pre-trained universal model!
 If you're having trouble with the universal model you can follow these steps